Bedtime Routine for Toddlers: What Actually Works

 If sleep problems are severe, persistent, or affecting your child's daytime wellbeing, it is always worth talking to your pediatrician.
 Some sleep difficulties have underlying causes — like sleep apnea or sensory sensitivities — that a routine alone won't address.

-How a Personalized Bedtime Story Fits In
+How Does a Personalized Bedtime Story Fit Into the Routine?

 Toddlers engage far more deeply with stories that feature themselves as the main character.
 When a child hears their own name, recognizes their bedroom in the story, and sees their pet or favorite toy woven into the plot, the narrative becomes genuinely absorbing rather than something to squirm through.
 That absorption — calm, focused attention — is exactly what the nervous system needs to tip into sleep readiness.